SDKs & Tooling

 Defining tools

-"""Search the web and return results."""
+description: "Search the web and return results.",

 })

-return response["results"]tools/analyze.star
+return response.results

-"""Run heavy analysis via external service."""
+description: "Run heavy analysis via external service.",

-return http("POST", "http://localhost:9000/analyze", json = {"data": data})For tools that need native libraries, wrap an external service over HTTP — keeps the tool surface pure Starlark and side-effects visible in the call log.
+}For tools that need native libraries, wrap an external service over HTTP — it keeps the tool surface simple and side effects visible in the call log.
+MCP-backed remote tools are also supported.

 List registered tools:

-chidori tools --dir tools/The Python SDK
+chidori tools --dir tools/The TypeScript SDK

 from chidori import AgentClient, Checkpoint